VeggieDag Thursday is an occasional Thursday post

 - 1) In a large pot, sautée the onions, carrots, and celery over medium to medium-low heat until soft and translucent, about 8 minutes.
 Add the garlic and cook for another minute.

 - 2) Make a roux.
 Stir in the flour and cook, stirring, until thick and lightly toasted, about 2 minutes.
+The roux prevents the cheese from separating, getting stringy.
+And it adds depth of flavor.

 - 3) Whisk in the vegetable stock and nutmeg and bring to a gentle boil.
 Toss in bay leaves.
 Reduce heat and simmer, stirring occasionally, for 40 to 45 minutes.